SmartPolarBear/xv6_enhanced/README.md

 ## Introduction

-A enhanced xv6 with some new features like a lwIP-based network stack.
+An enhanced xv6 with some new features like a lwIP-based network stack.

 ## Original README
 [See original README file here.](https://github.com/SmartPolarBear/xv6_enhanced/blob/main/README)